 Learners' answers range from simple (just regurgitating the information in the module) to complex (creating something completely new).
-You can see this in the Bloom's Taxonomy figure on page 8.
+You can see this in the Bloom's Taxonomy figure on page 9.

-The more thoughtful your assignment, the higher marks you'll get.
+The more thoughtful your assignment, the more benefit you will get from completing it.